Native artist, Richard D. York (Citizen of the Cherokee Nation) painting in his studio.

 • Applicant must be a practicing artist.

-• Must not have previously received a Yéigo Action Grant.
+• Applicant has not previously received a Yéigo Action Grant.

 • PRO TIP #1: Your request should be for a specific upcoming professional opportunity, unanticipated expense, or action being taken in response to an emergency need.